outworldly/PMC/Europe.md

 ## Administrative Burden on Government
 - Implementing a licensing regime would require significant staff resources and IT investment for the government.
 - It may also increase the workload for those operating the existing export licensing system.

-Note: It is too early to estimate the specific impact of these regulations.

 # Export Control Bill - Estimated Costs